Kapcode/Compose-Browser-Template/README.md

 A Template for starting out with jetpack compose.
-This template also provides a simple way to display a webview, and page turning, with a small game about learning with ai prompts.
+This template also provides a simple way to display a webview.
 This project has evolved so much. so.
 This is a 2d game template.
 Built to run on android webview, and run in a browser.